 She will serve a five-year term, reporting directly to Dean Gay, and collaborating closely with a newly appointed faculty executive committee to develop an institutional vision for the Peabody Museum’s collections that is “strategic, inclusive, and enabling, as well as meeting the teaching and research needs of the University,” according to Dean Gay’s statement.
 The faculty executive committee will also report to Gay.

 Pickering has served as Executive Director of the Harvard Museums of Science & Culture (HMSC) since 2013.
-The position was created six years ago to direct the public-facing roles–including exhibitions, public programs, and K—12 offerings–of the six HMSC partner museums: the Museum of Comparative Zoology, the Harvard University Herbaria, and the Mineralogical & Geological Museum (which collaborate as the Harvard Museum of Natural History), the Harvard Semitic Museum, the Peabody Museum of Archaeology & Ethnology, and the Collection of Historical Scientific Instruments.
+The position was created six years ago to direct the public-facing roles–including exhibitions, public programs, and K—12 offerings–of the six HMSC partner museums: the Museum of Comparative Zoology, the Harvard University Herbaria, and the Mineralogical & Geological Museum (which collaborate as the Harvard Museum of Natural History), the Harvard Museum of the Ancient Near East, the Peabody Museum of Archaeology & Ethnology, and the Collection of Historical Scientific Instruments.

 Pickering previously held leadership positions at the Yale Peabody Museum of Natural History, the Oxford University Museum of Natural History, the MIT Museum, and in 2016, was appointed to the National Museum and Library Services Board by former president Barack Obama.